BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/08_4_Creating_Animated_QR_Codes.md

-# 8.4: Created Animated QR Codes
+# 8.4: Creating Animated QR Codes

 As discussed in [§4.3: Creating QR Codes for Addresses](04_3_Creating_QR_Codes_for_Addresses.md), QR codes are a great method for transmitting data across airgaps.
 They're also great for ensuring that there are no mistakes in your transmission.
 Unfortunately, QR codes are limited to 2953 bytes of binary data.
 That's sufficient for an address or a seed, but it's not big enough for a PSBT.